 Military employment law is very complex, particularly in respect of time limits and so we recommend that you take specialist advice as soon as possible.

-At Forces Law we can advise you and if appropriate help you make a compliant if you feel you have been discriminated against due to your race, ethnic origin, religion, sex or sexual orientation.
+At Forces Law we can advise you and if appropriate help you make a complaint if you feel you have been discriminated against due to your race, ethnic origin, religion, sex or sexual orientation.

 We can also help you make a formal complaint and/or damages claim if you have suffered harassment, victimisation or bullying.